Jaga1999/Jaga1999/README.md

 ## Full Stack Developer

-I'm Jagadeep, a full-stack developer with 1.6 years of experience, specializing in the MERN stack and proficient in Java, GoLang, and Python.
-Skilled in frameworks like React, Spring Boot, and Go Gin, I handle both SQL and NoSQL databases.
+I'm Jagadeep, a full-stack developer with 2 years of experience, specializing in the MERN stack and proficient in Java, and Python.
+Skilled in frameworks like React, Spring Boot, I handle both SQL and NoSQL databases.
 Eager to explore new technologies and committed to continuous learning.
 Let's connect and collaborate on exciting projects! 🚀

 - 🌍 I'm based in Hosur, India
 - 🖥️ See my portfolio at [portfolio](https://jagadeep-portfolio-1.netlify.app/)
 - ✉️ You can contact me at [jagasiva1999@gmail.com](mailto:jagasiva1999@gmail.com)
-- 🚀 I'm currently working on [Basic Spring Boot Project](https://github.com/Jaga1999/todoapp)
+- 🚀 I'm currently working on [Spring Boot Project](https://github.com/Jaga1999/todoapp)
 - 🧠 I'm learning Java Spring Boot
 - 🤝 I'm open to collaborating on Instresting Projects